hpi-swa-teaching/SVGMorph/README.md

 -when downscaling the SVGMOrph, the TextMorphs cannot be downscaled anymore after a while and leave theitr boundaries while everything else shrinks(add example picture)

+-an image with all basic image types separated from one another throws SAXParseException when opened with SVGMorph example

+-basic shapes are filled with black color(does not affect polygon and polyline)